VA loan: Funding fees

-A funding fee must be paid to VA unless the veteran is exempt from such a fee because he or she receives any VA disability compensation.
+VA loan recipients pay a funding fee to the VA to offset the cost of their loans requiring no down payment nor mortgage insurance.
+Veterans may be exempt from paying the funding fee, or receive a refund on funding fees paid, if they meet one of five criteria such as receiving VA disability compensation or receiving a Purple Heart.
 It is a myth that the disability compensation must be some percentage, "such as minimum of 10%".
-The statute actually reads, "...38 U.S. Code § 3729.Loan fee - (1) A fee may not be collected under this section from a veteran who is receiving compensation (or who, but for the receipt of retirement pay or active service pay, would be entitled to receive compensation) or from a surviving spouse of any veteran (including a person who died in the active military, naval, or air service) who died from a service-connected disability..."
+Title 38 Veterans Benefits states "...38 U.S. Code § 3729.Loan fee (c) - (1) A fee may not be collected under this section from a veteran who is receiving compensation (or who, but for the receipt of retirement pay or active service pay, would be entitled to receive compensation) or from a surviving spouse of any veteran (including a person who died in the active military, naval, or air service) who died from a service-connected disability..."
 If a veteran is awarded disability compensation after paying a funding fee, he/she can apply for a refund of this funding fee, so long as the beginning date of the disability is prior to the closing date of the home mortgage.

 In August 2012, Congress passed a bill that allows a Veteran to receive the benefits of having Veteran Disability while it is still pending.
 The amount paid for the funding fee can be refunded back to the Veteran when a determination is made and the paperwork is received.

 The VA Funding fee may be paid in cash or included in the loan amount.
 Closing costs such as VA appraisal, credit report, loan processing fee, title search, title insurance, recording fees, transfer taxes, survey charges, or hazard insurance may not be included in the loan.
 However, the seller may pay these on behalf of the VA borrower.